 market growth.
 If we are successful, we expect

-that it will be highly lucrative for TRACE DAO
+that it will be highly lucrative for TRACE

-members, but it will not happen overnight.
+contributors, but it will not happen overnight.

 The